olivierlsc/swagger-express-ts/README.md

 import { interfaces, InversifyExpressServer, TYPE } from "inversify-express-utils";
 import { VersionController } from "./version/version.controller";
 import * as swagger from "./lib/swagger-specification";
-import { SwaggerDefinition } from "swagger-express-ts";
+import { SwaggerDefinitionConstant } from "swagger-express-ts";

 // set up container
 const container = new Container();